What Is Health at Every Size (HAES)? A Salt Lake City Therapist Explains

 Health at every size has five principles that help promote an overall view of health.
 The principles help to promote more of what health looks like without focusing on just weight as an indicator of health.

 Having respect for different body shapes and sizes and not discriminating against people based on their body sizes.
-Health at every size is about having a non-judgemental and weight neural approach.
+Health at every size is about having a non-judgmental and weight-neutral approach.

 2. Health Enhancement